SPDX-License-Identifier: AGPL-3.0-or-later¶

 - API Overview — stable facade route first, advanced module references second

-- Release Readiness Gate — deterministic tag-readiness audit for version, coverage, behavioural quality, and claim-boundary artefacts
+- Release Readiness Gate — deterministic tag-readiness audit for version, licensing, coverage, behavioural quality, and claim-boundary artefacts

 - Research Gems — 33 analysis modules with theory and API